jlegatheaux/RC2020-assignments/assignment-4/README.md

 	log(now, " sent "+p+" payload "+countSent);
 }
 ```
 by wich sender nodes also send a packet to the switching node number 5 at each clock tick.
-Running again the same simulation, even with filtering on, one realises that node 5 instead of receiving 6 packets from these nodes, receives 114 packets, while all other nodes received 0.
+Running again the same simulation, even with filtering on, one realises that node 5 instead of receiving 6 packets from other nodes, receives 114 packets, while all other nodes received 0.
 Switching nodes use an empty `ApplicationAlgorithm` class and therefore ignore the received application packets.

 # Optional Assignment Delivery (that can be marked at most more 6 marks)